DoctorMcKay/node-globaloffensive/README.md

 A big object containing account data and some statistics including players in-game.
 Undefined until `accountData` is emitted.

+### hasPrime

+Boolean if the account has access to prime

 ### inventory

 An array containing the items in your inventory.
 Undefined until `connectedToGC` is emitted.